Rule 2 - Water Quality Standards

 We have provided a brief description of designated uses.
-For the full description, see Regulation 2, Designated Uses, 2.302.
-Regulation 2 also includes a policy to prohibit the degradation of waters of the state.
+For the full description, see Rule 2, Designated Uses, 2.302.
+Rule 2 also includes a policy to prohibit the degradation of waters of the state.

 - Extraordinary Resource Waters – are characterized by scenic beauty, aesthetics, scientific values, broad scope recreation potential, and intangible social values.